-- Provision for pupils with SEN is a matter for the school as a whole.
+- Provision for pupils with SEND is a matter for the school as a whole.

 - All teachers are responsible for the progress of pupils in their class, including those who access additional support.

-- The Senco, Mrs Quinn, and Assistant Senco, Miss Norris, are responsible for liaising with class teachers, parents, the SLT (primarily Mr Gubbins) and outside agencies regarding SEND support.
+- The SENDco, Mrs Quinn, and Assistant SENDco, Miss Norris, are responsible for liaising with class teachers, parents, the SLT (primarily Mr Gubbins) and outside agencies regarding SEND support.

 - Mr Gubbins, the Head teacher, is responsible for determining a strategic plan for SEN provision within the school and the allocation of funds.

-- There is a member of the Governing body who is responsible for overseeing all matters relating to SEN in school.
+- Mrs R Clift is the member of the Governing body who is responsible for overseeing all matters relating to SEND at school.